jrenaud90/TidalPy/Documentation/viscosity_x/index.md

 Viscosity Models <viscosity_models.md>
 ```

-## Usage

-The viscosity models sit one step before the rheology models.
+## Where Viscosity is Used

 A layer holds a viscosity model for its shear response and one for its bulk response, attached with `set_shear_viscosity` and `set_bulk_viscosity`.
-During a whole-planet equation-of-state solve each radial slice arrives with a temperature and a pressure, the viscosity model converts them into that slice's pre-melt viscosity, and the [partial-melt](../partial_melt_x/partial_melt_models.md) model then weakens both the viscosity and the shear modulus wherever melt is present.
-The resulting post-melt values are what [`rheology_x`](../rheology_x/index.md) consumes to produce a complex modulus.
+During a whole-planet equation-of-state solve the viscosity model converts each radial slice's temperature and pressure into that slice's pre-melt viscosity, and the [partial-melt](../partial_melt_x/partial_melt_models.md) model then weakens both the viscosity and the shear modulus wherever melt is present.
+The post-melt values are what [`rheology_x`](../rheology_x/index.md) consumes to produce a complex modulus.

-Viscosity is frequency-independent, which is why it can be resolved once per equation-of-state solve and reused across every tidal forcing frequency.
-That separation is what makes a many-mode tidal calculation affordable.
+Viscosity is frequency-independent, so it is resolved once per equation-of-state solve and reused across every tidal forcing frequency.

 A layer with a rheology but no viscosity model falls back to its static viscosity, which is NaN unless one was supplied at construction.
 An equation of state that supplies its own viscosity profile as extra output overrides the model's value slice by slice.

+## Examples

+`Demos_x/Systems/12_thermal_orbital_evolution.ipynb` builds a temperature-dependent viscosity with `make_viscosity` and feeds it through a Maxwell rheology and the radial solver.

 ## References